Posted on: November 2, 2022 Posted by: ashley.bryant@allentate.com Comments: 0

 Beyond ripping out old carpet or brining your home up-to-date with a fresh coat of paint, your home should be staged to sell.
 Make your home stand out by following these simple home staging tricks.

-You might even consider professionally staging your home to make your home shine against the competition.
+You might even consider professionally staging your home to make it shine against the competition.

 Price your home right initially